Marilyn (Vanitas)

 Marilyn (Vanitas) is an oil over acrylic on canvas painting by Audrey Flack executed in 1977.
 It has the dimensions of 96 x 96 inches.
 This contemporary piece is part of a collection Flack compiled titled Vanitas.
 It focuses heavily on an intensely colored, realistic presentation, symbolism dating back to historical work, formal sources, and historical context.
 The work is in the collection of the University of Arizona Museum of Art.

 Formal Aspects

 An opened book page with a photograph of the icon Marilyn Monroe is the focal point of Flack’s piece.
 This is one of the few objects without intense coloration, however the high contrast of black and white unifies it with the surrounding.
 Most shapes in the piece are curved and rounded, however a sepia-toned, squared photograph lies on top of the text of the book.
 Unlike the grown woman illustrated on the page, two children are shown in this photo.
+The photograph is a picture of the artist as a child.